actionhero/www.actionherojs.com/tutorials/web-server.md

 There are helpers you can use in your actions to send files:

 - `/public` and `/api` are routes which expose the directories of those types.
-These top level path can be configured in `/config/servers/web.js` with `config.servers.web.urlPathForActions` and `config.servers.web.urlPathForFiles`.
+These top level path can be configured in `/config/web.ts` with `config.web.urlPathForActions` and `config.web.urlPathForFiles`.
-- the root of the web server "/" can be toggled to serve the content between /file or /api actions per your needs `config.servers.web.rootEndpointType`.
+- the root of the web server "/" can be toggled to serve the content between /file or /api actions per your needs `config.web.rootEndpointType`.
 The default is `api`.
 - Actionhero will serve up flat files (html, images, etc) as well from your ./public folder.
 This is accomplished via the `file` route as described above. `http://{baseUrl}/public/{pathToFile}` is equivalent to `http://{baseUrl}/file/{pathToFile}`.
 - Errors will result in a 404 (file not found) with a message you can customize.
 - Proper mime-type headers will be set when possible via the `mime` package.